Anonymous

 Amend(0)

-Now coming to the HR side, I would say that leaves are regulated partially by the law in force and partially by the policies of the establishment.
-If your establishment is covered by the Shops and Commercial Establishments Act, the provisions regarding leaves as given in the said Act will specify how many leaves an employee should get every year and under what conditions the employee will get them.
-This Act is a state Act, and hence the provisions may vary from state to state.
-Without knowing in which state your establishment is, we cannot guide you properly.
-However, most states have earned leaves, sick leaves, and casual leaves as leaves admissible.
+Leaves are regulated partly by the law in force and partly by the policies of the establishment.
+If your establishment is covered by the Shops and Commercial Establishments Act, the Act specifies how many leaves an employee should get each year and under what conditions.
+This Act is a state Act, so provisions may vary from state to state.
+Without knowing which state your establishment is in, we cannot guide you properly.
+However, most states have earned leaves, sick leaves, and casual leaves as admissible.
 The number of days of eligibility may vary.
 Earned leave is given to an employee who has worked for 12 months, but sick leaves and casual leaves are granted during the first year of service as well.

-Earned leave credited is the leave earned by an employee for the service he has rendered in the preceding year.
-He can take it or keep it to be carried forward to the next year.
-If he leaves, he can encash it.
-Therefore, by deducting the leaves when he leaves the company, you will be taking away one of his legal rights.
+Earned leave credited is the leave earned by an employee for the service rendered in the preceding year.
+The employee can take it or carry it forward to the next year.
+If they leave, they can encash it.
+Therefore, by deducting the leaves when they leave the company, you would be taking away one of their legal rights.

 In the case of sick leaves and casual leaves, you are expected to grant them proportionally to the months worked.
 However, if you have already granted them, you should not take them back.